 “We are looking forward to applying our learnings in real-world data to work with NCI in exploring how real-world evidence can be used even earlier in the drug R&D process,” said Amy Abernethy, M.D., Ph.D., Chief Medical Officer and Chief Scientific Officer, Flatiron Health.
 “We are fortunate to be able to work with CTEP and NCI, the lead governmental cancer research organization in the United States, to undertake this transformational work.”

 Flatiron Health is a healthcare technology and services company focused on accelerating cancer research and improving patient care.
 Our platform enables cancer researchers and care providers to learn from the experience of every patient.
 Currently, Flatiron partners with over 265 community cancer clinics, seven major academic research centers and the top 15 therapeutic oncology companies.
-For more information, please visit flatiron.com or follow us at @FlatironHealth.
+For more information, please visit www.flatiron.com or follow us @FlatironHealth.